-How you can help your student with disabilities by keeping data during the school closure
+Help your student with disabilities by keeping data

 With the school year ending in Arizona, you can help your child for the next school year right now.
 You and the school should have a good idea of how your child is doing with the school closure.